Who Can Apply For Probate? England and Wales.

 - the father and mother of the deceased.
 If none then

 - brothers and sisters of the whole blood (and their children if they have predeceased.)
 If none then

 - brothers and sisters of the half blood (and their children if they have predeceased.)
 If none then

 - uncles and aunts of the whole blood (and their children if they have predeceased.)
 If none then

 - uncles and aunts of the half blood (and their children if they have predeceased.)
 If none then

 - the Treasury Solicitor when claiming Bona Vacantia then

 - any creditor of the Deceased.

 A grant cannot be issued to a person under 18, but parents who have parental responsibility for the relevant children can apply for a grant of probate, preferably together.

-The children are likely to inherit, and it would seem likely that both mothers have equal rights to act (or ask us too!) but there is nothing to stop you offering to help.
+In this particular case, the children are likely to inherit, and it would seem likely that both mothers have equal rights to act (or ask us to help!) but there is nothing to stop you offering to help.
 In effect, it looks as if his estate will be shared one third each to his children, in Trust for them until they reach the age of 18.
-If his assets had been significant, then our professional help might save a lot of problems between the parties as we have no axe to grind.
+If his assets had been significant, then our professional associates’ help might save a lot of problems between the parties as professionals have no axe to grind.